Sonia Sotomayor: College and law school

 Sotomayor became an editor of the Yale Law Journal, and was also managing editor of the student-run Yale Studies in World Public Order publication (later known as the Yale Journal of International Law).
 She published a law review note on the effect of possible Puerto Rican statehood on the island's mineral and ocean rights.
 She was a semifinalist in the Barristers Union mock trial competition.
 She co-chaired a group for Latin, Asian, and Native American students, and continued to advocate for the hiring of more Hispanic faculty.

 After her second year, Sotomayor took a job as a summer associate with the prominent New York law firm Paul, Weiss, Rifkind, Wharton & Garrison.
 By her own later account, her performance there was lacking.
 She did not receive an offer for a full-time position, an experience she later called a "kick in the teeth" and one that bothered her for years.
-In her third year, she filed a formal complaint against the established Washington, D.C., law firm Shaw, Pittman, Potts & Trowbridge for suggesting during a recruiting dinner that she was at Yale only because of affirmative action.
+In her third year, she filed a formal complaint against the established Washington, D.C., law firm Shaw, Pittman, Potts & Trowbridge when lawyers from the firm suggested during a recruiting dinner that she was at Yale only because of affirmative action.
 Sotomayor refused to be further interviewed by the firm and filed her complaint with a faculty–student tribunal, which ruled in her favor.
 Her action triggered a campus-wide debate and news of the firm's December 1978 apology made The Washington Post.

 In 1979, Sotomayor was awarded a Juris Doctor from Yale Law School.
 She was admitted to the New York Bar the next year.